 Coupled: You can never find a double seat because all the single people are hogging them.

-Single: You don't keep catching every sniffle, cold and flu bug off your partner.
+Single: You don't catch every sniffle, cold and flu bug off your partner.

-Coupled: When you suffer a major cardiac arrest, somebody notices and dials 999.
+Coupled: When you suffer a major cardiac arrest, somebody actually notices and dials 999.

 Single: You have no friends to go out with because they've all partnered off and are staying in.